How Are Employee Stock Options and RSUs Different?

 The Takeaway

-Employee stock options (ESOs) and restricted stock units (RSUs) are two different types of equity or share-based compensation, and they each have their pros and cons.
+Employee stock options (ESOs) and restricted stock units (RSUs) are two different types of equity or share-based compensation.

 An employee stock option gives an employee the option to buy company stock at a certain price, by a certain date.
 An RSU is the promise that on a future date the employee will receive actual company stock (without having to purchase the shares).